JacquesLucke/animation_nodes_manual/docs/user-guide/nodes/object/object_transforms_output.rst

 **Object:** Choose the object which you want to change.

 **Location, Rotation, Scale:** Transform properties for this object.
+Note: Rotation is in radians.

 **9 Checkboxes above:** Select which properties are influenced by this node.